- If the doctrine of the Trinity is true …

 - The Original Sin of the Fall had the eternal consequence of condemnation (Romans 5:18).

-- But Original Sin had relational consequences, too: both separation from God and discord among humans through the conflict of Adam’s rulership of his wife and Eve’s submission to her husband (Genesis 3:1-19), which was part of the punishment.
+- But Original Sin had relational consequences, too: both separation from God and discord among humans.
+This discord came (among other things) through the conflict of Adam’s rulership of his wife and Eve’s submission to him (Genesis 3:1-19).

-Could their pre-Fall nakedness without shame (Genesis 2:25) have been due to having a pure, open mind?
+Could their pre-Fall nakedness without shame (Genesis 2:25) have been a result of having a pure, open mind?

 Could their post-Fall hiding in shame of nakedness (Genesis 3:7-11) be due to the closing off of that intimacy?